willardharris/balena-ads-b/README.md

 [![Deploy with button](https://www.balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/ketilmo/balena-ads-b&defaultDeviceType=raspberrypi4-64)

-If you used the git clone method, pull the changes from the master branch and push the update to your application with the balena CLI.
+If you used the manual `balena push` method, pull the changes from the master branch and push the update to your application with the balena CLI.
 For complete instructions, look at [Part 2 – Setup balena and configure the device](#part-2--setup-balena-and-configure-the-device).

 Enjoy!